swlaschin/fsharpforfunandprofit.com/content/posts/key-concepts/index.md

 The type system in F# is based on the concept of **algebraic types**.
 That is, new compound types are built by combining existing types in two different ways:

 * First, a combination of values, each picked from a set of types.
 These are called "product" types.
-* Of, alternately, as a disjoint union representing a choice between a set of types.
+* Or, alternately, as a disjoint union representing a choice between a set of types.
 These are called "sum" types.

 For example, given existing types `int` and `bool`, we can create a new product type that must have one of each: